QiuziChen/alns-framework-for-evsp/README.md

 This project provides an Adaptive Large Neighborhood Search (ALNS) framework for (single depot & charging station) electric vehicle scheduling problem (EVSP).

-The package requirements, data structure and details of algorithm design will be introduced below.
+Package requirements, data structure and details of algorithm design will be introduced below.
 A simple tutorial will help you better understand how to use the framework to solve EVSP and extend it by designing your own destroy and repair operators.

 ---